-During the reporting period, EDC responded to one (1) informal request, outside of the formal process under the Act.
+During the reporting period, EDC responded to thirteen (13) informal requests, outside of the formal process under the Act.

 TRAINING AND AWARENESS PROGRAM

 During the reporting period, the Privacy & ATI Team continued to promote awareness of the Corporation's obligations under the Act through a variety of training approaches provided in both official languages.